bacalhau-project/bacalhau/docs/running_locally.md

 This will start a 3 node bacalhau cluster connected with libp2p.

-Each node has it's own ipfs server isolated using the `IPFS_PATH` environment variable and it's own JSON RPC server isolated using a random port.
+Each node has it's own ipfs server isolated using the `IPFS_PATH` environment variable and it's own API RPC server isolated using a random port.

 Once everything has started up - you will see output like the following: